 Predictive machine maintenance has successfully reduced a great deal of costs in the factory by remotely anticipating repairs and maintenance needs.
 This takes the onus of monitoring machine function away from operations management, who can then dedicate their valuable time to other tasks.

 IoT resonates through supply, demand, and quality

-Since IoT resonates through the supply chain from the consumer straight through back to the factory floor, data collected from purchasing trends and product demand can be, eliminating over-production and waste when demand is low and signaling the need to ramp up when demand swings the other way.
+Since IoT resonates through the supply chain from the consumer straight through back to the factory floor, data collected from purchasing trends and product demand can be used to adjust production, eliminating over-production and waste when demand is low and signaling the need to ramp up when demand swings the other way.

 IoT data collected from both store and consumer response can be leveraged towards product improvements and functionality, helping to correct flaws in manufacturing, and ensuring companies are better able to tailor their offerings to their intended audience.

-Plants that arecan further streamline their operations by being able to trace and connect interdependent processes.
-This can enable a more efficient flow of raw materials and allow for as it moves through the supply chain.
+Plants that are connected to suppliers through IoT can further streamline their operations by being able to trace and connect interdependent processes.
+This can enable a more efficient flow of raw materials and allow for remote tracking of disparate inventory as it moves through the supply chain.
 This data can then be connected to ERPs and other enterprise systems, eliminating data silos and paving the ground for transparency through every department and process.

 IoT: making system breakdowns a thing of the past

 With wider IoT adoption in the industrial sector, machine failure, systems breakdown, communications errors, and inefficient use of resources will become a thing of the past.
 IoT delivers data that allows companies to take action before problems happen, saving them money as well as today’s most precious commodity – time.

 If you would like to learn more about how IoT and IIoT can improve how you manage your industrial supply chain, get in touch today.

 Nice article on IoT in supply chain.
 Found an interesting article on supply chain in this blog.